oplS15projects/Racket-QA/Test-Automation/readme.md

 ```

-Although Bottle-Racket's test suite file format is easy to follow, You may want the scheduler to execute some RackUnit test files that are not formatted for the Bottle-Racket and collect the results.
-If the scheduler encounters a source file that it does not recognize as Bottle-Racket test-suite format, it will fall back to executing it directly with the Racket executable present on your machine (i.e. racket.exe).
+Although Bottle-Racket's test suite file format is easy to follow, you may want the scheduler to execute some RackUnit test files that are not formatted for the Bottle-Racket and collect the results.
+If the scheduler encounters a source file that it does not recognize as Bottle-Racket test-suite format, it will execute it directly with the Racket executable present on your machine (i.e. racket.exe).
 This will work same as you would execute the file in the terminal by typing "racket.exe <yourfile.rkt>".
-The result collected by this way of execution will be every text captured in the file's output and error port (the same output texts you would see in the console).
+The result collected this way will be the same output text you would see in the terminal window.
 The result will be saved in "Racket-QA Auto-Test Result" directory created under where your source file is located.

 ![result_file_non_bottleracket](images/documentation/result_file.png)